AlexRobinson-/Redux-Fetch/readme.md

 ## About
 The library comes with two main features 'Entities' and 'Fetch'.

+For inspiration on how to use this library, check out [my example project](https://github.com/AlexRobinson-/redux-fetch-example)

 ### Entities
 A generic entity store based around the normalizr library that stores entities by their id.